 We ran across a few non-magical situations whilst there, some “lost parents” and one little scared princess that my daughter handled like a pro!

-Gosh, what I would give to be lost at the most magical place on earth, as an adult it sounds like a dream come true, if the adult is the one lost.
-But if it involves a missing child, it’s the scariest place on earth for both parent & child.
+Gosh, I would love to be lost at the most magical place on earth!
+For me, it would be a dream come true, but if it’s your child, it would probably be the scariest place on earth!

-In this article I’m going to give you suggestions on “what to do” if your child gets separated from you at Walt Disney World.
+In this article I’m going to give you suggestions on “what to do” if your child gets separated from you at Walt Disney World Resort.
 It can easily happen; you turn away for a second to pay for your Mickey Bar, look back and your child is gone.
-What can both the parent and the child do, if something like this happens?
+What can both the parent and the child do, if something like this happens.

 * Here’s a tip- when you arrive at the Magic Kingdom- go to City Hall/Guest Relations and have a tag made for your child, it can attach to their belt loop & they can choose to have Mickey or Minnie on it.
 Tell them it’s a very special safety souvenir.

 Here are suggestions for parents, if your child is missing:

 - Don’t scream, try to stay calm.
 I understand the desire to scream or go berserk, but please remain calm; screaming won’t help you find your child, but I can guarantee it will make you look berserk!